ARPA-SIMC/smnd/README.md

 # SMND

-### Software for Meteorology Normally Distributed ###
+## Software for Meteorology, Normally Distributed ##
 > whatever this may mean

-SMND is a container for simplifying the build and the deployment of various meteorological software packages mainly developed by [ARPA-SIMC](http://www.arpa.emr.it/sim).
+SMND is a container for simplifying the build and the deployment of a collection of meteorological software packages, mainly developed by [ARPA-SIMC](http://www.arpa.emr.it/sim).
 Version 0.9 is a first working version including a Linux x86_64 universal binary release.

 The software packages involved, all open source and freely redistributable, are: